 We discuss each parameter of interest as follows:

 1- Total duration of brushing in each brushing session: We calculated the effective brushing duration by excluding the times that were spent on moving the brush around the different dental surfaces or the pauses in brushing.
 Figure 4 shows the boxplot chart for the effective brushing duration for all the participants in our study.
-The mean brushing duration for an average participant (with no random effect) was 84.47 seconds.
-91.67% of the participants (11 out of 12) brushed less than two minutes recommended brushing time in all their brushing sessions.
+The mean brushing duration for an average participant (with no random effect) was 84.47 seconds. {91.67% of the participants (11 out of 12) brushed less than two minutes recommended brushing time in all their brushing sessions.} This sentence is confusing and seems incorrect

 Fig 4.
 Brushing session durations of the participants in our study.